-Dow adds 400 points in Election Day rally
+Dow jumps 500 points on Election Day, oil rebounds

 LIGHT ON EARNINGS

 Earnings season will take a break on Tuesday, as most eyes turn toward the election.
-However, there are some notable companies reporting quarterly results before the market opens, including Humana, Eaton Corp. plc, McKesson Corp. and Fox Corp.
+However, there are some notable companies reporting quarterly results before the market opens, including Humana, Eaton Corp. plc, and McKesson Corp.

 |Ticker